HashimThePassionate/computer-networking-for-everyone/02_application_layer/10_web_and_http/readme.md

 1. **200 OK**
    - **Meaning:** The request succeeded, and the information is returned in the response.
-   - **Emoji Insight:** “Here you go—everything’s fine!” ✅🎉
+   - **Under the hood** “Here you go—everything’s fine!” ✅🎉

 2. **301 Moved Permanently**
    - **Meaning:** The requested object has been permanently moved to a new URL, which is specified in the `Location:` header.
    - The client will automatically request the new URL.
-   - **Emoji Insight:** “That page now lives somewhere else—let me redirect you!” 🔀🏠
+   - **Under the hood** “That page now lives somewhere else—let me redirect you!” 🔀🏠

 3. **400 Bad Request**
    - **Meaning:** Generic error code indicating the request was malformed or couldn’t be understood by the server.
-   - **Emoji Insight:** “Hmm, I can’t make sense of what you asked for!” 🤔❌
+   - **Under the hood** “Hmm, I can’t make sense of what you asked for!” 🤔❌

 4. **404 Not Found**
    - **Meaning:** The requested document does not exist on the server.
-   - **Emoji Insight:** “Sorry, I don’t have what you’re looking for!” 🕵️‍♂️🚫
+   - **Under the hood** “Sorry, I don’t have what you’re looking for!” 🕵️‍♂️🚫

 5. **505 HTTP Version Not Supported**
    - **Meaning:** The requested HTTP protocol version is not supported by the server.
-   - **Emoji Insight:** “I don’t speak that version of HTTP!” 🌐🗯️
+   - **Under the hood** “I don’t speak that version of HTTP!” 🌐🗯️

 ---